jmiquis/TFG-DDD-Theoretical/docs/strategic-DDD.md

 #### - Context Mapping 🗺️ Identify bounded context and, more important, their relationships :
 - Shared kernell are the shared methods, clases, events... which can be used by more than one BC or even more than one module
+- Big ball of mud is the 🍝 code, the legacy which nobody want to toch just beacuse it blows.
+DDD also is about transforming this legacy code into a pretty well structured code.

 ### ❗ There are many better posts who give a lot of great info about strategic DDD.
 There is a recurrent think among DDD experts, and it is about the tremendous mistake avoid strategical DDD is.